 Drinking water standards established by USEPA and DDW set limits for substances that may affect consumer health or aesthetic qualities of drinking water.
-The chart in this report shows the following types of water quality standards:
+The charts in this report show the following types of water quality

 - Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
+How are Contaminants Measured?
 Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible. - Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Secondary MCLs: Set to protect the odor, taste, and appearance of drinking water. - Primary Drinking Water Standard: MCLs for contaminants that affect health along with their monitoring and reporting requirements and water treatment requirements. - Regulatory Action Level (AL): The concentration of a contaminant, which, if exceeded, triggers treatment or other requirements that a water system must follow.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants - Secondary MCLs are set to protect the odor, taste, and appearance of drinking water.

+- Primary Drinking Water Standard: MCLs for contaminants that affect health along with their monitoring and reporting requirements and water treatment - Regulatory Action Level (AL): The concentration of a contaminant, which, if exceeded, triggers treatment or other requirements that a water system must follow.